 Brisbane Valley Rail Trail + Scenic Rim Hike

 Be one of the first to cycle the newly opened Brisbane Valley rail trail, now Australia’s longest official rail trail.
 Whilst in the region, we take the opportunity to hike the Scenic Rim trek graded as one of the Great Walks of Australia.
-Fully guided throughout, 5 nights luxury accommodation, gourmet meals and incredible memories.
+Fully guided throughout, 5 nights luxury accommodation, gourmet meals, bikes, all transport and incredible memories.

 The Brisbane Valley Rail Trail has recently been completed and is now the longest rail trail in Australia.
 Tour de Vines is the first tour operator to put together this unique cycling itinerary.
 It would be remiss to not explore the stunning Scenic Rim trail nearby, graded one of the Great Walks of Australia, and so we have combined these two incredible experiences on a multi active tour.
 All inclusive in true Tour de Vines style.